MonetDB/MonetDBLite-Java/README.md

 This Source Code Form is subject to the terms of the Mozilla Public License, v.
 2.0.
 If a copy of the MPL was not distributed with this file, You can obtain one at [https://mozilla.org/MPL/2.0/](https://mozilla.org/MPL/2.0/).

-Copyright 1997 - July 2008 CWI, August 2008 - 2017 MonetDB B.V.
+Copyright 1997 - July 2008 CWI, August 2008 - 2018 MonetDB B.V.

 ## Developer and support

-The MonetDBJavaLite is being supported by [Pedro Ferreira](mailto://pedro.ferreira@monetdbsolutions.com), a developer at [MonetDBSolutions](https://monetdbsolutions.com/)!
-Feel free to create an issue, a pull request or [just send an e-mail](mailto://pedro.ferreira@monetdbsolutions.com)!
+MonetDBJavaLite is being supported by [Pedro Ferreira](mailto://pedro.ferreira@monetdbsolutions.com), a developer at [MonetDBSolutions](https://monetdbsolutions.com/).
+Feel free to create an issue, a pull request or [just send an email](mailto://pedro.ferreira@monetdbsolutions.com).
 You can also create a question on [Stack Overflow](https://stackoverflow.com/) with the tag `monetdblite`.

 As you could see I like emoticons! :) Just one more :)